List of UK top-ten singles in 1958

 The UK Singles Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling singles of the week in the United Kingdom.
 Before 2004, the chart was only based on the sales of physical singles.
 This list shows singles that peaked in the Top 10 of the UK Singles Chart during 1958, as well as singles which peaked in 1957 and 1959 but were in the top 10 in 1958.
 The entry date is when the single appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

-Eighty-four singles were in the top ten in 1958.
-Ten singles from 1957 remained in the top 10 for several weeks at the beginning of the year, while "Love Makes the World Go 'Round" by Perry Como, "Tea for Two Cha Cha" by The Tommy Dorsey Orchestra starring Warren Covington and "Tom Dooley" by The Kingston Trio were all released in 1958 but did not reach their peak until 1959.
-"All the Way"/"Chicago" by Frank Sinatra, "Let's Have a Ball" by Winifred Atwell, "My Special Angel" by Malcolm Vaughan and "Reet Petite (The Sweetest Girl in Town)" by Jackie Wilson were the singles from 1957 to reach their peak in 1958.
+Eighty-five singles were in the top ten in 1958.
+Ten singles from 1957 remained in the top 10 for several weeks at the beginning of the year, while "Love Makes the World Go 'Round" by Perry Como, "Tea for Two Cha Cha" by The Tommy Dorsey Orchestra starring Warren Covington, "The Day the Rains Came" by Jane Morgan and "Tom Dooley" by The Kingston Trio were all released in 1958 but did not reach their peak until 1959.
+"All the Way"/"Chicago" by Frank Sinatra "Great Balls of Fire" by Jerry Lee Lewis and "Reet Petite (The Sweetest Girl in Town)" by Jackie Wilson were the singles from 1957 to reach their peak in 1958.
 Twenty artists scored multiple entries in the top 10 in 1958.
 Cliff Richard, Connie Francis, Marty Wilde, Michael Holliday and Ricky Nelson were among the many artists who achieved their first UK charting top 10 single in 1958.

-The 1957 Christmas number-one, "Mary's Boy Child" by Harry Belafonte, remained at number-one for the first two weeks of 1958.
+The 1957 Christmas number-one, "Mary's Boy Child" by Harry Belafonte, remained at number-one for the first week of 1958.
 The first new number-one single of the year was "Great Balls of Fire" by Jerry Lee Lewis.
 Overall, thirteen different singles peaked at number-one in 1958, with Connie Francis (2) having the most singles hit that position.

 Background

 Multiple entries

-Eighty-four singles charted in the top 10 in 1958, with seventy-five singles reaching their peak this year.
+Eighty-five singles charted in the top 10 in 1958, with seventy-five singles reaching their peak this year.
 Six songs were recorded by several artists with each version reaching the top 10: